MetaR-Languages/MetaR-Languages.github.io/MetaR/macos/README.md

 2. Back on the “Browse Repositories…” window, scroll the list of available plugins and install the plugin _org.campagnelab.MetaR_.
 Restart the application to activate the plugin.

     ![PluginInstall](../images/MetaRPlugin.png){:height="80%" width="80%"}

+3. After restarting, open MPS. go back in the plugin manager (menu MPS > Preferences… > Plugins) and make sure the MetaR plugin is not listed red.

 Configuration
 -